In this article, we’ll cover:

 To track how the user interacts with you pre and post a form fill here is a summary on the steps which need to be taken to match Google Analytics and CRM data:

-- Create a unique identifier which is captured with everyform submission.
+- Create a unique identifier that is captured with every form submission

 - Store the identifier in Google Analytics

-- On form submit create a trigger which sends the identifier to the CRM.
+- On form submit create a trigger that sends the identifier to the CRM

-- Match both the ID’s you have saves in Google Analytics and your CRM.
+- Match both the IDs you have saved in Google Analytics and your CRM

 You have an email and identifier of your lead now.
 But that’s far from revenue yet.
 There is this chasm you need to cross called nurturing.

 You can argue with that, but most of the nurturing process is taking place in a user’s email inbox.